nburwell/jira-glue/README.md

 Set up [global hotkeys using Automator or other Mac solutions](https://github.com/nburwell/jira-glue/wiki/Setup-Global-Hotkeys-(Mac)) for quick access to JIRA ticket information on the clipboard.

-Optional [Alfred Workflow from theis project](alfred/README.md) which requires the Alfred Powerpack
+Optional [Alfred Workflow from this project](alfred/README.md) which requires the Alfred Powerpack

 ### Documentation